microsoft/onnxscript/README.md

 * **Speed:** Performant graph manipulation, serialization/deserialization to Protobuf.
 * **Pythonic and familiar APIs:** Classes define Pythonic apis and still map to ONNX protobuf concepts in an intuitive way.
-* **No protobuf dependency:** The IR does not require protobuf once the model is converted to the IR representation, decoupling from the serialization format.

 ## ONNX Script Tools